jump-dev/Pavito.jl/README.md

 [convex-url]: https://github.com/jump-dev/Convex.jl
 [moi-url]: https://github.com/jump-dev/MathOptInterface.jl

 JuMP and Convex.jl are algebraic modeling interfaces, while MathOptInterface is a lower-level interface for providing input in raw callback or matrix form.
 Convex.jl is perhaps the most user-friendly way to provide input in conic form, since it transparently handles conversion of algebraic expressions.
 JuMP supports general nonlinear smooth functions, e.g. by using `@NLconstraint`.
 JuMP also supports conic modeling, but requires cones to be explicitly specified, e.g. by using `norm(x) <= t` for second-order cone constraints.
-Pavito may be accessed through MathOptInterface from outside Julia by using the experimental [cmpb](https://github.com/mlubin/cmpb) interface which provides a C API to the low-level conic input format.
-The [ConicBenchmarkUtilities](https://github.com/mlubin/ConicBenchmarkUtilities.jl) package provides utilities to read files in the [CBF](http://cblib.zib.de/) format.

 ## MIP and continuous solvers

-The algorithm implemented by Pavito itself is relatively simple, and most of the hard work is performed by the MILP solver and the NLP solver. **The performance of Pavito depends on these two types of solvers.**
+The algorithm implemented by Pavito itself is relatively simple, and most of the hard work is performed by the MILP solver and the NLP solver.
+**The performance of Pavito depends on these two types of solvers.**

 The mixed-integer solver is specified by using the `mip_solver` option to `Pavito.Optimizer`, e.g. `optimizer_with_attributes(Pavito.Optimizer, "mip_solver" => CPLEX.Optimizer)`.
 You must first load the Julia package which provides the mixed-integer solver, e.g. `using CPLEX`.
-The continuous derivative-based nonlinear solver (e.g. [Ipopt](https://projects.coin-or.org/Ipopt) or [KNITRO](http://www.ziena.com/knitro.htm)) is specified by using the `cont_solver` option, e.g. `optimizer_with_attributes(Pavito.Optimizer, "cont_solver" => Ipopt.Optimizer)`.
+The continuous derivative-based nonlinear solver (e.g. [Ipopt](https://projects.coin-or.org/Ipopt) or [KNITRO](https://www.artelys.com/solvers/knitro/)) is specified by using the `cont_solver` option, e.g. `optimizer_with_attributes(Pavito.Optimizer, "cont_solver" => Ipopt.Optimizer)`.

 MIP and continuous solver parameters must be specified through their corresponding Julia interfaces.
 For example, to turn off the output of Ipopt solver, use `"cont_solver" => optimizer_with_attributes(Ipopt.Optimizer, "print_level" => 0)`.

 ## Pavito solver options